OU “Joakim Krchovski” part of an international project through the program Erasmus + with the title “FUTURE“

-On 05.02.2019, within the framework of the Future project, the day of Internet Safety – “Internet Safety” was celebrated.
+On 05.02.2019 within the project Idnina was marked the day of Internet Security – "Internet Safety".
 The students watched a presentation on what internet security means and made posters on the same topic

 Students from Joachim Krchovski Primary School for the first time visit primary school in Lithuania thanks to Erasmus + program